b3-exmo/b3-exmo.github.io/docs/Prophets/Restoration.md

 &nbsp;

-> The Great Apostasy was a time of spiritual darkness, but we now live in a time when we can partake of “the light of the glorious gospel of Christ”. **The fulness of the gospel has been restored**, and the true Church of Jesus Christ is on the earth again.
+> The Great Apostasy was a time of spiritual darkness, but we now live in a time when we can partake of “the light of the glorious gospel of Christ”. ==The fulness of the gospel has been restored==, and the true Church of Jesus Christ is on the earth again.
 No other organization can compare to it.
 It is not the result of a reformation, with well-meaning men and women doing all in their power to bring about change.
 It is a restoration of the Church established by Jesus Christ.
 It is the work of Heavenly Father and His Beloved Son.

 — [Restoration of the Gospel](https://www.churchofjesuschrist.org/study/manual/true-to-the-faith/restoration-of-the-gospel?lang=eng), True to the Faith (2004)